-ESP32-C3 Super Mini Relay Timer
+ESP32-C3 Mini Relay Timer: DIY Countdown Solution

 In this project, I will guide you through building a customizable countdown timer using the ESP32-C3 microcontroller, a 0.96-inch OLED display, a rotary encoder, and a relay module.
 This project is perfect for controlling devices that require timed intervals, such as lamps, fans, or any other appliances.